 Please review the Canadian Check Collection User Guide or the Foreign Check Collection User Guide for more information.

 Information and sign-up documentation to register for Foreign Check Processing (required).

-Checks drawn on depository institutions outside of the twelve Federal Reserve Districts can be forwarded to the Atlanta Federal Reserve Bank Office for collection.
+Checks drawn on depository institutions outside of the Federal Reserve System can be forwarded to the Atlanta Federal Reserve Bank Office for collection.
 The process is easy.
 Here is all you need to know to get started.

 The purpose of this User's Guide is to assist you in using the Foreign Check Collection Service to process Canadian work.
 We hope you will find the handling of Canadian items to be a simpler process by using this guide.
 Basic procedures for preparing and receiving Canadian work are outlined in this manual.

-Each Canadian fund deposit from a single customer within a cash letter equal to or greater than $250,000 must be submitted in a separate cash letter.
+Each Canadian fund deposit from a single customer equal to or greater than $250,000 must be submitted in a separate cash letter.
 These deposits will receive a separate exchange rate that may differ from the weekly exchange rate published by the Reserve Banks.
-To receive a separate quote for deposits greater than $250,000 and for exchange rate information, please call Check Services Customer Support at 877-FRB-CHKS or 877-372-2457.
+To receive a separate quote for deposits greater than $250,000 and for exchange rate information, please call FedACH and Check Customer Support 877-372-2457.
 The Reserve Banks reserve the right to group items from different depository institutions for the same customer in applying the $250,000 deposit threshold.

 Address comments and questions to the Federal Reserve Bank Services Webmaster.